mui/tech-challenge-full-stack/README.md

 # Full-stack technical challenge @ MUI

 This challenge is part of the hiring process at MUI for the React Engineer position.
 The idea is to make as much progress as possible under a given time constraint (3-4 hours).

 ## Context

-MUI is looking for fullstack engineers to join the Toolpad team.
-We search people who are proficient in both modern react development and backend technologies.
-Throughout this challenge you are required to build a basic forum application.
+MUI is looking for Full-stack engineers to join the team.
+We search people who are proficient in both modern React development and backend technologies.
+Throughout this challenge, you are required to build a basic forum application.

-You are handed a Postgresql database containing some data and a starter Next.js application.
+You are handed a PostgreSQL database containing some data and a starter Next.js application.
 You'll have to interface with this database and visualize it in a React UI.

 ## Database